Indiana Trust & Investment Management CO Invests $253,000 in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG)

-Indiana Trust & Investment Management CO bought a new position in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Free Report) in the 3rd quarter, according to its most recent disclosure with the SEC.
+Indiana Trust & Investment Management CO bought a new position in shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Free Report) in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm bought 2,692 shares of the company’s stock, valued at approximately $253,000.

 iShares Core U.S. Aggregate Bond ETF Trading Down 0.1 %